Geolm/onedraw/doc/FAQ.md

 ### Does the library cull objects?

 Objects outside the screen are not rasterized, but draw commands are still issued.
 We recommend implementing a high-level culling system if many objects fall outside the screen to avoid wasting draw calls and GPU resources.
 Note: There is currently no mechanism to detect redundant primitives that will be completely overwritten by an opaque primitive, but we are exploring optimizations to address this.

+### Does the library work on iOS?

+It should but it has not been tested, so one should not expect a smooth experience on iOS.